-Depending on which 1/350 Baltimore class model ship kit you have, minor to significant adjustment of the plastic kit parts may be necessary for best fit.
+Depending on which Baltimore class model ship kit you have, some adjustment of your plastic or resin kit's parts may be necessary for best fit.

-Overall dimensions of this design are based on official US Navy drawings of sistership USS Los Angeles CA-135 with details adjusted to match high-resolution photographs of USS St. Paul.
-Copies of these plans can be obtained from The Floating Drydock (click here).
+Overall dimensions of this design are based on official US Navy drawings of sistership USS Los Angeles CA-135 adjusted to match high-resolution photographs of USS St. Paul (USS Los Angeles had slightly different features).
+Copies of sistership USS Los Angeles plans can be obtained from The Floating Drydock.
+Link:

 Assembly instructions are not provided with this product when shipped to you.
-Please study the images shown in the carousel on this webpage to learn where each part goes, as well as online references such as photographs of USS Saint Paul CA-73 found on NavSource (click here).
+Please study the images shown in the carousel on this webpage to learn where each part goes, as well as online references such as photographs of USS Saint Paul CA-73 found on NavSource.
+Link:

 © Model Monkey Book and Hobby.
 This 3D-printed item may not be copied or recast.